 Abundant as natural gas is, you can't just plug your truck's fuel tanks into your local pipeline.
 It must be made denser somehow in order to get enough onboard a vehicle to use as fuel.

-, or CNG, comes straight off a pipeline, then is compressed to pressures of 3,600 psi.
+Compressed natural gas, or CNG, comes straight off a pipeline, then is compressed to pressures of 3,600 psi.
 It's stored on board vehicles in tube-shaped high-pressure cylinders or tanks that may be saddle-mounted on the frame rails or stacked behind the cab in a special cabinet.
-Liquefied natural gas,

 "All engines in the end operate on compressed natural gas," explains Stephen Ptucha, director of product management for Westport HD, which makes the Westport HD 15-liter and the Cummins Westport ISL-G 8.9-liter.
 "The difference is how the fuel is stored on the vehicle."